rackerlabs/design-system/_docs/principles/accessibility.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 Alert bars are a great example of how you can use multiple indicators to convey information.
-When you use the color red to indicate an error, you should also include a status icon and alert description so that a color blind user can understand the severity of the problem.
+When you use the color red to indicate an error, you should also include a status icon and alert description so that a color blind user can quickly understand alert severity.

 {% endcolumn %}